CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Experiments

 \subsection{Experimental Setup}

 In this section, we detail the implementation of our multi-agent framework and the hardware/software configurations used for the citation verification task.

-\textbf{Agent Implementation and Model Selection:} All core reasoning and visual parsing tasks are powered by the state-of-the-art \textbf{Qwen3-VL-235B A22} model, deployed locally via the \textbf{vLLM} high-throughput serving framework to ensure data privacy and low-latency inference.
+\textbf{Agent Implementation and Model Selection:} Our framework combines multimodal citation extraction, external evidence retrieval, memory-based reuse, and model-based judgment.
+The extraction component is implemented with \textbf{Qwen3-VL-235B A22}, while the planning and final judgment components are powered by \textbf{Gemini 3 Flash}.
 The specific roles are instantiated as follows: